Aaliya313/Visual-Planner-React-App/README.md

 - Meet good quality coding standards (indentation, scoping, naming).

-- Have a polished UI.

-- Have a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class/id naming conventions, indentation, quality comments, and so on).

-- Have a quality README (including a unique name, description, technologies used, screenshot, and link to the deployed application).
+- Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 ## The language used: